 - Easy Sourdough Bread Recipe with Starter

-Sourdough BreaD Video (start-to-finish)
+Sourdough Bread video (start-to-finish)

-Homemade Sourdough Bread Ingredients
+No-Knead Sourdough Bread Ingredients

 - Sourdough starter – You can make sourdough starter at home (it takes 5-8 days) or purchase it here.
 To maintain it, store it in a jar in the fridge and feed it, like a pet. 🙂 Yes, you can even name it.
 If properly fed and cared for it can live for hundreds of years!
 My starter is called Vita.